l-bg/llms_brain_lateralization/README.md

         python compute_average_subject_fmri.py --lang en

-   This script also computes an evaluation of the inter-subjects reliable voxels and produces `isc_10trials_en.gz` which contains, for each voxel, an estimate of the inter-subjects correlation (isc), the correlation between an average subject made from half of the subjects and predicted values from held-out runs using another average subject made from the other half of the subjects as regressors (and this 10 times, using different group partitions).
+   This script also computes an evaluation of the inter-subjects reliable voxels and produces `isc_10trials_en.gz` which contains, for each voxel, an estimate of the inter-subject correlation (isc), the correlation between an average subject made from half of the subjects and predicted values from held-out runs using another average subject made from the other half of the subjects as regressors (and this 10 times, using different group partitions).

+## Main analyses of the paper
 1. Extract activations from LLMs.

         python extract_llm_activations.py --model XXX --lang en